simplygreatwork/textbase/readme.md

 ## Goals

 - Create a robust rich text editor for the web which is a joy to develop and extend.
+A work in progress.
 - Be able to quickly configure or extend the editor in a straightforward manner with minimal learning and reading docs.
 - Embrace progressive enhancement and feature detection.
 - Use the concept of code over configuration for initializing the editor.